PCSX2/pcsx2-net-www/docs/advanced/writing-patches.md

 ## Patches

 This command writes the specified value at the specified address in memory, and is probably the command that you will use most frequently.
-It offers multiple options for when it should be applied, different data types, and extended PS2rd compatible codes that allow for advanced features such as patches that are applied conditionally based on an existing value in memory.
+It offers multiple options for when it should be applied, different data types, and extended RAW codes that allow for advanced features such as patches that are applied conditionally based on an existing value in memory.

 ### Syntax